ChilliCream/hotchocolate-docs/docs/aspnet.md

 ### HTTP GET

-GraphQL can also be server through a HTTP GET request.
+GraphQL can also be served through an HTTP GET request.
 You have the same options as with the POST request just that the request properties are provided as query parameters.
 GET request can be a good choice if you are looking to cache GraphQL requests.

 `http://localhost/graphql?query=query+getUser($id:ID){user(id:$id){name}}&variables={"id":"4"}`